vmware/vic-product/docs/user_doc/vic_vsphere_admin/configure_vch.md

                                                 Examples for a vsphere backed volume store are:  "datastore/path:label" or "datastore:label" or "ds://my-datastore-name:store-label"
                                                      Examples for nfs back volume stores are: "nfs://127.0.0.1/path/to/share/point?uid=1234&gid=5678&proto=tcp:my-volume-store-label" or "nfs://my-store/path/to/share/point:my-label"

-## Add and Remove DNS Servers <a id="dns"></a>
+## Add and Reset DNS Servers <a id="dns"></a>

-If you deployed the VCH with a static IP address, you can add and remove DNS servers by using the `vic-machine configure --dns-server` option.
+If you deployed the VCH with a static IP address, you can add DNS servers or reset them to the default by using the `vic-machine configure --dns-server` option.

 The `vic-machine configure --dns-server` option functions in the same way as the equivalent `vic-machine create --dns-server` option.
 For information about the `vic-machine create --dns-server` option, see  [`--dns-server`](vch_installer_options.md#dns-server) in VCH Deployment Options.